Distance Education Course

 Cultural Practices that effect the production of flowering bulbs, such as soils, nutrition, etc.

-Flower Initiation & Development.
+Flower Initiation and Development.
 Consideration for the affects different cultural practices can have on flower production.

 Pest & Disease Control. various pest and disease problems are over-viewed.